The Trauma of Having a Parent with BPD

 A BPD Parent’s neediness stops you from Finding Yourself

 In a healthy family system, parents will encourage grown children to spread their wings and fly.
-Because of their severe fear of abandonment, however, a parent with BPD may feel disproportionately threatened when you need to grow and express your individuality.
+Because of their severe fear of abandonment, however, a father or mother with BPD may feel disproportionately threatened when you need to grow and express your individuality.

 As you were developing and trying to establish a sense of self, they may criticize you, belittle your thinking, and make you feel guilty for having a mind separate from theirs.
 They may punish you with the threat of abandonment or hint that they could not survive without you.